How to get an LLC loan

 A limited liability company (LLC) is a popular business structure chosen by millions of small business owners.
 It offers tax advantages and protections that limit the legal liability of the LLC’s members.
 LLCs are also simple and affordable to register.

-Looking for an LLC loan?
-They’re available through traditional banks, credit unions and online lenders, but before you apply, there are some steps you should take to make sure it’s the right choice for you.
+Yet beyond registering as an LLC, you may need to get an LLC business loan to cover business expenses or expansion.
+These loans are available through traditional banks, credit unions and online lenders.
+But before you apply, there are steps to take to make sure you choose the right type of loan.
 You’ll also want to do everything possible to ensure you’re approved.

 Here’s what you need to know about LLC loans and the steps you should take to get one.

 Some lenders consider business credit reports and scores when making lending decisions.
 They’re available through Dun & Bradstreet, Equifax and Experian.
-But your personal credit history and credit scores could also be evaluated by small business lenders to determine if you’re a good fit for a business loan and the interest rate you’ll receive.
+But your personal credit history and credit score is typically evaluated by small business lenders to determine if you’re a good fit for a business loan and the interest rate you’ll receive.

-Credit scores range from 300 to 850 — the higher, the better.
+Personal credit scores range from 300 to 850 — the higher, the better.
 Along with your credit report, your credit score can provide insight into how you’ve previously managed debt obligations.
-Traditional lenders generally prefer borrowers with good or excellent credit — typically a score of 700 or higher — but it’s possible to find lenders that are more lenient.
+Traditional lenders like banks and credit unions generally prefer borrowers with good or excellent credit — typically a score of 670 or higher — but it’s possible to find lenders that are more lenient.
 For example, you may be able to get an SBA loan with a score as low as 640.

 You can request a free copy of your personal credit reports at AnnualCreditReport.com.
 There are also a few ways to get your credit score for free, like through a credit card issuer or other lender in the FICO Open Access Program.